Oops! Sorry!!

 That's because…

-Your brain doesn’t know what he truly means - does he mean it's stupid good? stupid funny?
+Your brain doesn’t know what he "truly" means - does he mean it's stupid good? stupid funny?

-So, if it remembers a bully from childhood saying that when making fun of you, your brain may think your co-worker is making fun of you.
+If it remembers a bully from childhood saying that when making fun of you, your brain may think your co-worker is making fun of you.

 That may trigger emotions of embarrassment, which may lead to anger, and before you know it, you’re lashing out on him.